 1. Make sure you have a replaceable door sub-wire.
 The lowest price I can find on the internet was from Amazon.com

-2. Locate the sub-wires.
-They will be located in the front left driver side, in between the door and the car.
+2. Identify the Sub-Wires: These are located on the front left driver side, nestled between the door and the car body.

 View of the left sub-wire